MFahim-Data/Full-Stack-Data-Analytics/README.md

 ### Project 3 – Power BI – Sales Performance Dashboard

-**Problem:**
+*PROBLEM:*
 To build an interactive Power BI dashboard to analyse retail sales performance, identify trends, and provide dynamic insights across categories, regions, and time periods.

-**Approach Taken:**
+The dashboard needed to support real‑time filtering, drill‑downs, and natural language Q&A exploration.

+*APPROACH TAKEN:*
 Performed end‑to‑end BI development including:
-- Power Query cleaning
+- Removing confidential data during Power Query cleaning
-- Creating relationships
+- Creating relationships between fact and dimension tables
-- Interactive visuals
+- Building interactive visuals linked through slicers and cross‑filtering
-- Q&A insights
+- Using Q&A analysis to generate insights through natural language queries
-- Decomposition tree
+- Implementing a decomposition tree for deep drill‑down analysis
-- Business‑ready layout
+- Designing a clean, business‑ready dashboard layout

-**Insights & Impact:**
-The dashboard revealed category performance differences, regional trends, and dynamic drill‑downs.
+**Insights:**
+The analysis shows clear differences in sales performance across segments — Consumer sales consistently lead, highlighting a strong opportunity for targeted marketing and product focus.
+Customer segments are evenly distributed, meaning businesses can specialise their sales strategy based on the segment that best aligns with their goals.

+The dashboard also reveals clear regional and category trends, and the decomposition tree makes it easy to drill from region → segment → country to understand where performance strengths or weaknesses originate.
+The Q&A feature further enhances exploration by allowing natural‑language questions, helping users quickly uncover insights without manual filtering.

+**Impact:**
+- Focus sales efforts on high‑performing segments such as Consumer
+- Tailor sales strategies to the customer segment that best fits business needs
+- Use decomposition tree drill‑downs to identify root causes of strong or weak performance
+- Leverage Q&A analysis to speed up insight discovery and support data‑driven decisions
+- Improve strategic planning by understanding regional and category‑level trends

+See the image below for a visual breakdown of these insights.

 ---